 What’s in a Name

-I can’t stress this point enough!
-A good naming convention is a lifesaver, both for yourself and for anyone who comes after you.
+I can’t stress this point enough: a good naming convention is a lifesaver, both for yourself and for anyone who comes after you.
 This becomes particularly critical if your report has hidden bands or many layers of child bands.
-Within my team, we have begun to use the following naming convention in our Banded Reports:
+Evisions often uses the following naming convention in our banded reports:

-In the screenshot above I have a Hidden Group Footer and two child bands beneath it.
-Using our naming convention I would title each band in the following way:
+In the screenshot above we show the set-up for a detail band and one child band beneath it.
+Using our naming convention, each band would be titled the following way:

-Note: we use ‘GF’ for the child bands to easily find and distinguish them in the Objects dropdown
+Note: we use ‘DT’ for the child bands to easily find and distinguish them in dropdown menus

 On One Condition

-If you learn to use just one advanced feature in the Banded Report editor, learn to use conditional printing.
-Often, you’ll need to build a group of reports that are almost identical, excepting just a few differences in data or formatting.
+If there is one advanced feature in the Banded Report Editor that is often deemed most useful, it is the conditional printing.
+Frequently, Argos users need to build a group of reports that are almost identical, except for a few differences in data or formatting.
 For situations like this, conditional printing is ideal.
-Using this feature, you can add all of the bands you need for each report to a single Banded Report layout.
+Using this feature, you can add all the bands needed for each report to a single banded report layout.
 Then, you can specify the conditions under which each band should be included.
-This allows you to produce multiple reports from the same Banded Report layout.
-Using a technique like this can not only save your time, but it will make your reports much more versatile and dynamic.
+This will allow you to produce multiple reports from the same banded report layout.
+Using a technique like this can not only save time, but it will make your reports much more versatile and dynamic.

-These are just a few of the best practices we’ve come to rely on when building up Transcript Solutions for our clients.
-I hope, the next time you’re facing down a daunting Banded Report project, some of them will make your life a little easier, too.
+These are just a few of the best practices Evisions has come to rely on when building and troubleshooting banded reports for our clients.
+Next time you’re facing down a daunting banded report project, remember these tips.
+They can make your life a little – or a lot – easier!